ryan-barrett/http2-helper/README.md

 [![npm version](https://badge.fury.io/js/http2-helper.svg)](https://badge.fury.io/js/http2-helper)

 Http2 Helper is a decorator based npm package intended to simplify organizing http2 listeners, as well as providing the ability to easily manage multiple http2 connections.

+As of *Feb 2021* this package makes heavy use of JavaScript decorators which are currently in stage two proposal.
+The best way to use them at this time is to compile your TypeScript to ESNext or use [Babel](https://babeljs.io/docs/en/babel-plugin-proposal-decorators).
+Read more about the proposal [here](https://tc39.es/proposal-decorators/).

 ### Usage